Sourcing more ethical cocoa with the Rainforest Alliance

 - Addressing child labour.
 This has been an issue for some cocoa growing countries.
 Rainforest Alliance Certified™ farmers must not use forced labour or child labour.
 Field representatives work with farming communities to ensure this rule is maintained.
 For example, by checking school attendance records.
 If time is missed, they’ll reach out to the families to find out why and see what support they need.

 - Helping farmers adapt to the effects of changing climates.
 Countries in West Africa are on the front lines of climate change.
 Drought, disease and pests can ruin crops and the ability for farmers to earn an income.
 The Rainforest Alliance helps implement climate-smart agriculture which looks at weather trends and how farming techniques need to adjust.
-For example, where there is a lot of rainfall, trees should be pruned to recover faster.
-In drought conditions, avoid pruning that exposes key branches to more sun.

 These are just a few examples!
 Discover the full scope of what they do at the Rainforest Alliance website.